 The airport is located 115 km east of Niseko Resort.
 If you do not have your own car the easiest way to get to Niseko is via bus transfer.
 We took the Resort Liner which took about 3 hours.
-The resort liner buses are nice and comfortable and drop you off right at the Hirafu Welcome Center or Niskeo Village.
-Tickets start at 4000, and I would recommend booking online in advance as they do fill up quickly.
+The resort liner buses are nice and comfortable and drop you off right at the Hirafu Welcome Center or Niseko Village.
+Tickets start at ¥4000, and I recommend booking online in advance as they fill up quickly.

-If you arrive into Hokkaido on a late flight (after 7 pm) your best bet is to stay at a hotel in Chitose and leave the next morning.
+If you arrive in Hokkaido on a late flight (after 7 pm), your best bet is to stay at a hotel in Chitose and leave the next morning.
 There is also the option of a private transfer which can leave at any time.
-General private transfer car prices are 29,000 yen for 1-2 people, 35,000yen for up to 5 people and 45,000yen for up to 9 people one way.
+General private transfer car prices are ¥29,000 for 1-2 people, ¥35,000 for up to 5 people and ¥45,000 for up to 9 people one way.

 It’s also possible to take the train to Sapporo Main Train Station and transfer to Kutchan or Hirafu.
-From New Chitose airport a rapid train takes about 35 minutes to Sapporo.
+A rapid train takes about 35 minutes from New Chitose airport to Sapporo.
 Then you must take the train from Sapporo to Otaru, and then another train to Kutchan.
 From Kutchan you can get off or you can continue on to Niseko station if you are staying there.

 Get the full schedule on Hyperdia.
 We did this option on the way from Niseko to Sapporo as it was cheaper and we wanted to see Sapporo, but it was not easy making all the transfers with our luggage and snowboard gear.